scrambldchannel/https-scrambldchannel.github.io-/content/Adventures with pre-commit hooks.md

     -   id: isort
 ```

-### Using Black to format code
+### Using black to format code

-I love Black, I don't really have strong opinions on code style standards, I mainly care that it's consistent.
+I love black, I don't have any strong opinions on code style, I mainly just care that it's consistent.
 I certainly don't want to waste time ever arguing about it.
-Running Black prior to every commit means that code is clean and consistent.
+Running black prior to every commit means that code is clean and consistent.
 It can be added as a hook like this:

 ```yaml
 -   repo: https://github.com/ambv/black